dx7er/portfolio/data/blog/cti/phishing_email.md

 ### Stages of Social Engineering
 1. **Research:** Attacker gathers information about the target such as his/her `social media`, `public records`, `interests`, etc. In this stage `Attacker` also plans his social engineering attack and craft his `message`, `email`, etc.
 2. **Hook:** After gaining information about victim, now the goal is to build trust to perform a desired action.
 Common methods include:
-   - **Phishing Emails:** Fraudulent emails that appear to come from trusted sources.
+   - **Phishing Emails:** `Fraudulent emails` that appear to come from `trusted sources`.
-   - **Phone Calls:** Calls posing as technical support, customer service, or other authoritative figures.
+   - **Phone Calls:** Calls posing as `technical support`, `customer service`, or other authoritative figures.
-   - **Impersonation:** Physical encounters where the attacker impersonates someone the target trusts.
+   - **Impersonation:** Physical encounters where the attacker impersonates `someone the target trusts`.
-3. **Play:**: During the play phase, the attacker exploits the established trust to achieve their objective.
+3. **Play:** During the play phase, the attacker exploits the established trust to achieve their objective.
 This invovles:
    - Extracting Information
    - Delivering Malware
    - Gaining Physical Access
-4. **Exit:** After achieving their goal, the attacker disengages in a manner that minimizes suspicion and covers their tracks.
+4. **Exit:** After achieving their goal, the attacker `disengages` in a manner that minimizes `suspicion` and covers their tracks.
 This phase ensures that the target does not realize they have been manipulated, allowing the attacker to use the gained information or access without immediate detection.

 ### Types of Social Engineering
 Following are types of Social Engineering
-1. **Phishing:** Phishing is a cyberattack that leverages email, phone, SMS, social media or other form of personal communication to entice users to click a malicious link, download infected files or reveal personal information, such as passwords or account numbers.
+1. **Phishing:** Phishing is a cyberattack that leverages `email`, `phone`, `SMS`, `social media` or other form of personal communication to entice users to `click a malicious link`, `download infected files` or `reveal personal information`, such as passwords or account numbers.
-2. **Whaling:** A whaling attack is a type of phishing attack that also leverages personal communication to  gain access to a user’s device or personal information.
+2. **Whaling:** A whaling attack is a type of phishing attack that also leverages `personal communication` to  gain access to a user’s device or personal information.
-3. **Baiting:** Baiting is a type of social engineering attack wherein scammers make false promises to users in order to lure them into revealing personal information or installing malware on the system.
+3. **Baiting:** Baiting is a type of social engineering attack wherein scammers make `false promises` to users in order to lure them into revealing `personal information` or installing `malware` on the system.
-4. **Smishing:** SMS-phishing, or smishing, is a social engineering attack conducted specifically through SMS messages.
+4. **Smishing:** SMS-phishing, or smishing, is a social engineering attack conducted specifically through `SMS` messages.
 In this attack, scammers attempt to lure the user into clicking on a link which directs them to a malicious site.
 Once on the site, the victim is then prompted to download malicious software and content.
-5. **Hoenytrap:** A honeytrap attack is a social engineering technique that specifically targets individuals looking fo online dating websites or social media.
+5. **Hoenytrap:** A honeytrap attack is a social engineering technique that specifically targets individuals looking fo `online dating websites` or `social media`.

 ### Case Study